Wildlander-mod/Support/Docs/SSEFAQ.md

 ## Why am I not healing?

-Requiem disables passive health regeneration, you will need to obtain a healing poltice or a potion to regenerate health.
+Requiem disables passive health regeneration, you will need to obtain a healing poultice or a potion to regenerate health.
+There are, of course, also healing spells.

 ----------

 ## Lights are flickering on and off

-Most noticabled in Breezehome but can happen everywhere.
+Most noticeable in Breezehome but can happen everywhere.

-This is caused by Skyrim's engine limitation of 4 lightsources in a area. when you look in a area with more than 4 lightsurces they alternate/cycle and turn on and off.
+This is caused by Skyrim's engine limitation of 4 lightsources in an area.
+When you look in an area with more than 4 lightsources they alternate/cycle and turn on and off.

 ----------